superlinked/VectorHub/docs/contributing/style_guide.md

 Ask yourself why your article is **valuable** to your readers.
 Set the context: identify your readers explicitly - say who your article is relevant to and why.
 What **problem** of theirs are you helping to **solve**?
-Instead of this: "This latest software update is packed with helpful enhancements."
+<br>Instead of this: "This latest software update is packed with helpful enhancements."
-Write this: "Our November 15, 2023 update lets web developers optimize projects by developing faster with simplified coding."
+<br>Write this: "Our November 15, 2023 update lets web developers optimize projects by developing faster with simplified coding."

 Front load your first paragraph with **keywords**.

 </section>

 ---
-### 2. Be clear and brief
+### 2. Be clear, substantive, and brief
 <section id="section2">

 Write clearly and concisely.
 Aim for ["crisp minimalism"](https://learn.microsoft.com/en-us/style-guide/top-10-tips-style-voice).